-Sri Lanka is a mixed economy, in which both the private and the state sector engage.
-Foreign investments are encouraged and several free zones have been established.
-Its economy is based on agriculture and services.
-It is endowed with natural resources.
-Imports include petroleum, consumables, machinery, capital equipment, and motor vehicles.
-Exports include garments, tea, rubber, coconut products, gems, and jewellery.
+Sri Lanka is a mixed economy in which both the private and the state sectors engage.
+Foreign investments are encouraged, and several free zones have been established.
+Its economy is based on agriculture and services and endowed with natural resources.
+Sri Lankan imports include petroleum, consumables, machinery, capital equipment, and motor vehicles and its exports include garments, tea, rubber, coconut products, gems, and jewelry.

 Currency: Sri Lankan Rupee (LKR) 1 LKR = 0.0053 USD

 Spoken Language: Sinhala, Tamil, English